plerpsandplerps/Sprouting-Tales/index.md

 ---
 layout: default
 nav_order: 1
-description: Sprouting Tales is a card based tabletop roleplaying game about how characters grow, change, and decay.
+description: Sprouting Tales is a card-based tabletop roleplaying game about how characters grow, change, and decay.
 permalink: /
 nav_exclude: true
 ---